-Foreign currency monetary assets and liabilities are translated to Canadian dollars at the year-end exchange rate and non-monetary assets and liabilities are translated at historic rates.
+Foreign currency monetary assets and liabilities are translated into Canadian dollars at the year-end exchange rate and non-monetary assets and liabilities are translated at historic rates.
 Revenues and expenses are translated at average exchange rates, except for amortization, which is translated at the exchange rate prevailing when the related assets were acquired.
-Exchange gains and losses resulting from translation are included in the statement of operations.
+Exchange gains and losses resulting from translation are included in the statement of operations and changes in net assets.